United Nations Framework Convention on Climate Change

 Funded Projects is a guide to the activities of the Adaptation Fund since year 2010.

 The Fund is financed by revenues generated through emissions reductions under the Clean Development Mechanism (CDM), and by other sources of funding.

 UNFCCC’s website is the world’s most extensive source of announcements, events, and data about climate change.
-The sitemap can be helpful to navigate the information.

 Contact Us offers a menu of subjects, and where to look for the answers.